Recommendations

 15

-We recommended that processes be strengthened to ensure that cardiac and contrast reaction emergency drills are conducted in magnetic resonance imaging and that compliance be monitored.
+We recommended that processes be strengthened to ensure that Level 2 magnetic resonance imaging personnel conducting secondary patient safety screenings sign the forms prior to magnetic resonance imaging and that compliance be monitored.

 Closure Date: